krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 9
 - Lecture 10 of GPU Computing by Dr. Izzat El Hajj
 - Implementation of convolution in CUDA

+## Day 10
+- Lecture 11 of GPU Computing by Dr. Izzat El Hajj
+- Implementation of stencil in CUDA